Codanv/codanv.com/src/posts/mern-crud-example-part1/index.md

 Server is up and running...

 Okay!
-Let's create some HTTP endpoints (RESTful api for CRUD Operations) to
+Let's create some HTTP endpoints (an api for CRUD Operations) to

 - **Create** ~ creating contact record by sending data using HTTP POST request
 - **Read** ~ retrieve the contact list using HTTP GET request